inaimathi/gtypist-single-space/gtypist.typ

 I:(8) Pointed Paragraph (m w)
 *:_R_R_L99
-S:    Some women swim in the spring.
+S:Some women swim in the spring.
 Some women swim in :the warm water of summer.
 Women in Brazil may swim even in :November.
 Some women from Japan will swim tomorrow.
 We want :to show the women from New Mexico and Wyoming how to swim in